CloudDesk/RTE-PMS-Backend/Document Repository/v3/PMS_FSD_v3.md

 # 4. Annual and Quarterly Cycle Architecture

+The current implementation uses assessment-term terminology internally while preserving quarterly business labels where existing screens or records require them.

+Supported assessment term types are:

+* Quarterly: Q1, Q2, Q3, Q4
+* Half-yearly: H1, H2
+* Yearly: Y1

+Where this document refers to quarter content, the same rule applies to the applicable assessment term content for half-yearly and yearly cycles.

 ## 4.1 Parent-Child Cycle Model

 ### FR-CYC-01: Annual Parent Cycle

-The system shall support an annual parent cycle containing:
+The system shall support an annual parent cycle containing applicable assessment term records.
+For quarterly cycles, the terms are:

 * Q1
 * Q2
 * Q3
 * Q4

-  child quarter records.
+For half-yearly cycles, the terms are H1 and H2.

+For yearly cycles, the term is Y1.

 ### FR-CYC-02: Quarter Independence